kollenl/training-r-intro/3-Subsetting-Sorting-and-Combining/readme.md

 To get a column from the data frame, specify the column number in the brackets, to the right of the comma.
 By leaving the row value blank, you are telling it to return all rows associated with column 1.
+Below, we wrap the output in the `head()` function to limit the number of rows printed.

 ```r